-Let’s first remember how a sewing machine needle looks like and what its parts are.
+Let’s first remember what a sewing machine needle looks like and what its parts are.
 Wikipedia has a very nice image that shows all that for any sewing machine needle:

 Both regular and serger needles look basically the same.
 Since they look the same, there are a number of valid questions about the needles and I am going to address them one by one.